elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-vertical-shifts-impact-the-graph-of-a-function.md

 url: /learn/mathematics/questions/how-do-vertical-shifts-impact-the-graph-of-a-function
 score: -1.0
 related_article1:
-    id: 163711
+    id: 163714
-    title: What is the principal square root of a number, and how does it differ from other square roots?
+    title: >-
+        What are the characteristics of the graph of y = √x?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-principal-square-root-of-a-number-and-how-does-it-differ-from-other-square-roots
+    url: /learn/mathematics/questions/what-are-the-characteristics-of-the-graph-of-y--x
 related_article2:
     id: 163728
+    title: >-
-    title: How does symmetry around the line y = x affect the graph of inverse functions?
+        How does symmetry around the line y = x affect the graph of inverse functions?
     subject: Mathematics
     url: /learn/mathematics/questions/how-does-symmetry-around-the-line-y--x-affect-the-graph-of-inverse-functions
 related_article3:
-    id: 163711
+    id: 163720
-    title: What is the principal square root of a number, and how does it differ from other square roots?
+    title: >-
+        Describe how scaling affects the graph of a quadratic function.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-principal-square-root-of-a-number-and-how-does-it-differ-from-other-square-roots
+    url: /learn/mathematics/questions/describe-how-scaling-affects-the-graph-of-a-quadratic-function
 related_article4:
-    id: 163718
+    id: 163720
-    title: What is the standard form of a quadratic function, and how can you identify its vertex and axis of symmetry?
+    title: >-
+        Describe how scaling affects the graph of a quadratic function.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-function-and-how-can-you-identify-its-vertex-and-axis-of-symmetry
+    url: /learn/mathematics/questions/describe-how-scaling-affects-the-graph-of-a-quadratic-function
 related_article5:
-    id: 163717
+    id: 163711
-    title: How does the graph of an inverse function relate to the line y = x?
+    title: >-
+        What is the principal square root of a number, and how does it differ from other square roots?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-graph-of-an-inverse-function-relate-to-the-line-y--x
+    url: /learn/mathematics/questions/what-is-the-principal-square-root-of-a-number-and-how-does-it-differ-from-other-square-roots
 ---

 &nbsp;